Skip Navigation

 Tonya Koslo

-Tonya Koslo, Vice President of Finance and Operations
+Tonya Koslo, Vice President, Finance and Operations

 Tonya Koslo

-Tonya Koslo is the Vice President of Finance and Operations of RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
 Koslo is an experienced administrator whose skills include database management, state charitable registrations, computers, billing, legal requirements of human resource administration, websites and support services.

-Prior to joining RespectAbility, Koslo worked for Laszlo and Associates as the Executive Assistant and Office Manager and for eleven years in various capacities for the Mayor, Town Board and Town Administrator Biltmore Forest, North Carolina.
+Prior to joining Disability Belongs™, Koslo worked for Laszlo and Associates as the Executive Assistant and Office Manager and for eleven years in various capacities for the Mayor, Town Board and Town Administrator Biltmore Forest, North Carolina.
 In her free time, she volunteers at her church, is the president of her homeowner’s association and is active in local adoption groups.

 Contact Tonya Koslo